 Com Hem offers high-speed broadband services on a stand-alone basis or bundled with other digital services.
-To access the high-speed broadband services, subscribers must have a broadband modem.

-As part of the standard high-speed broadband services portfolio, Com Hem currently provides fixed high-speed broadband packages with maximum download speeds of up to 10 Mbit/s, 25 Mbit/s, 100 Mbit/s and 200 Mbit/s, respectively, without any time or data volume restrictions.
-As of December 31, 2012, 24% of the high-speed broadband subscribers subscribed for the 100 Mbit/s or 200 Mbit/s services.
+As part of the standard high-speed broadband services portfolio, Com Hem currently provides fixed high-speed broadband packages with maximum download speeds of up to 10 Mbit/s, 50 Mbit/s, 100 Mbit/s, 250 Mbit/s and 500 Mbit/s, respectively, without any time or data volume restrictions.
+As of December 31, 2013, 35% of the high-speed broadband subscribers subscribed for the 100 Mbit/s to 500 Mbit/s services.
 Subscription fees are billed in advance on a monthly basis.